LukeNow/EEPROM-programmer/DOCS/README.md

     $ sudo ./EEPROM-Prog [datafile.txt]

---FREEING UP GPIO PINS THROUGH THE DEVICE-OVERLAYS
+# FREEING UP GPIO PINS THROUGH THE DEVICE-OVERLAYS
 - For 3.X Linux Kernel images for BBB
       ***CAUTION YOUR BBB MIGHT NOT BOOT IF YOU DISABLE THE WRONG THINGS***